mobilecoinfoundation/mcips/text/0003-encrypted-memos.md

 Memo category 0x00 consists of unvalidated memos.
 (Memos with no defined validation mechanism.)

+To ease the release of the change, there will be an interim period during which `e_memo` field is optional.
+After a period of time, memos will become mandatory and consensus will be modified to reject any transaction containing a `TxOut` that doesn't have a memo.
+This will enforce output uniformity, which improves the privacy of users.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The `e_memo` field shall appear on every MobileCoin TxOut, starting with BLOCK_VERSION = 1.
+The `e_memo` field is an optional field on every MobileCoin TxOut, starting with BLOCK_VERSION = 1.

+After an interim period, a release will be made that makes memos mandatory.
+(We will update this document to reflect when the interim period has ended.)

+The release that makes memos mandatory will result in a new MRENCLAVE value for consensus, but not a new `BLOCK_VERSION` as it is not a breaking change to the ledger format.

-It is exactly 46 bytes long.
+The `e_memo` field, when present, is exactly 46 bytes long.
 Exactly 46 bytes of plaintext are selected when the TxOut is constructed, and then encrypted.

 Encryption is performed using AES with a secret key derived from the TxOut shared secret.